Pensions and IHT – the dangers posed by small pension pots

 The cost of delay

 For example, a client dies with a taxable estate of £1.5M.
 After deduction of the NRB and RNRB, the estate has an IHT liability of £400,000 (£1M x 40%).
-This includes a pension pot of £40,000 where the PSA hasn’t yet determined who is to benefit.
+The estate includes one small workplace pension of £40,000 where the PSA hasn’t determined who will benefit within six months of the date of death.
 For every month that IHT remains unpaid beyond the six-month deadline, the LPRs will be charged £2,667 in interest.

 The benefits of consolidation